 Melt butter in skillet over medium heat.
 Add rice, stirring to coat with butter.
 Cook rice for 3 to 4 minutes or until it appears pearly and begins to toast.
 Push rice to edge of skillet and pour salsa into center of pan.
 Cook for 2 minutes.
 Stir salsa and rice together.
 Add broth, salt and pepper, cover, and gently simmer for 15 to 20 minutes or until liquid is absorbed and rice is tender.
 Fluff with a fork.
 Spoon rice into serving bowls.
 Top with meat, avocado, cilantro and salsa.
 Drizzle with crema and serve with a squeeze of fresh lime.
 Serves 4.

 I hope you will give these fresh salsa recipes a try.
 Please let me know how you like them.
-Check out Sam’s Fresh Salsa Facebook, Instagram and website for more information and great recipes.
+Check out Sam’s Fresh Salsa web site for more information and great recipes.
 Further, you can purchase Sam’s fresh at: ShopRite, Acme, and Safeway.